About the Major

-Students who receive an AP score of 4 or 5 or an IB (International Baccalaureate) score of 6 or 7, and complete a full-credit breadth requirement course, can receive 1 credit for the AP score.
+Students who receive an AP score of 4 or 5 or an IB (International Baccalaureate) score of 6 or 7, and complete a full-credit breadth requirement course can receive one credit for the AP score.
 This credit will fulfill the introductory course requirement only if it appears on the Wesleyan transcript.
-After completing the necessary breadth course, the student must contact the Registrar's Office for the AP credit, or contact the Dean's Office for the IB credit in order to have it transferred.
+After completing the necessary breadth course, the student must contact the Registrar's Office for the AP credit, or contact the Dean's Office for the IB credit to have it transferred.
 AP/IB credits count as transfer credits.
-AP /IB credits apply towards oversubscription.
-The AP/ IB credit counts as the 1 non-graded course allowed towards the major.
-AP/IB credits may not be used towards major admission.
+AP /IB credits apply toward oversubscription.
+The AP/ IB credit counts as the one nongraded course allowed toward the major.
+AP/IB credits may not be used toward major admission.

-Students may transfer up to 3 psychology credits from other departments or institutions (including AP/IB Psychology) or, if from study abroad, 3 psychology credits plus 1 credit from within the United States.
+Students may transfer up to three psychology credits from other departments or institutions (including AP/IB Psychology) or, if from study abroad, three psychology credits plus one credit from within the United States.
 These courses must be preapproved by the department chair.
 Even though a transfer credit may have been approved toward a university credit, it must also be specifically approved toward the psychology major.
-Transfer credits cannot be counted toward admission to the program except for transfer students (please request the Registrar’s Office or your class dean to send a copy of your transcript from your previous institution to the Psychology Department so that all your psychology courses can be reviewed for acceptance to the major).
+Transfer credits cannot be counted toward admission to the program except for transfer students.
+(Please request the Registrar’s Office or your class dean to send a copy of your transcript from your previous institution to the Psychology Department so that all your psychology courses can be reviewed for acceptance to the major.)
 With the chair’s preapproval, transferred courses can be used to fulfill specific department requirements (e.g., a breadth course, a statistics course, etc.).

 Cultural Psychology Concentration.
 Cultural psychology considers how the vast domain of culture and society is studied by psychologists, how cultural dynamics influence individuals, and how cultural practices define the various psychologies we practice.
-Many areas within psychology contribute to the study of cultures, including: psychological measurement, social psychology both experimental and qualitative, clinical psychology, developmental, historical psychology, and cultural psychology.
+Many areas within psychology contribute to the study of cultures, including psychological measurement; social psychology both experimental and qualitative; clinical psychology; developmental psychology; historical psychology; and cultural psychology.
 Beyond psychology, scholars in allied human sciences contribute to better understanding the dynamic relation of culture and psychology.
 Methods and theories abound in culture and psychology.
-Some focus on comparative research, others on ways of bringing the presence of underrepresented populations into scholarly projects, and some examine socio-political differences both between and within societies.
+Some focus on comparative research, others on ways of bringing the presence of underrepresented populations into scholarly projects, and some examine sociopolitical differences both between and within societies.
 While investigating social structures such as race, ethnicity, religion, gender, sexuality, and class often are central to works in this area, also of importance is understanding how such forces come to manifest themselves within the field of psychology and in our collective psychologies.
 See the Cultural Psychology worksheet on the department website for requirement details.